GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 bounding volumes with geometry contained within that volume.
 Various display modes can be altered by the user to change how the scene is rendered.

-The camera used to view the scene can be manipulated using a mouse and keyboard using a preset control style (described later).
+The viewport camera can be manipulated using a mouse and keyboard using a preset control style (described later).

-It is sometimes easy to get disoriented in a scene or the whole scene is behind the camera or if the camera is zoomed out so far that the scene disappears.
-In this case, pressing the "R" key in all camera modes will reset the camera to its default position.
+Pressing the "R" key in all camera modes will reset the camera to its default position.

-It is possible to select an Instance within the scene by clicking on any mesh within the viewport.
-The TLAS hierarchy tree view will expand as necessary to focus on the selected Instance.
+It is possible to select an instance within the scene by clicking on any mesh within the viewport.
+Multiple instances can be selected by holding down the Ctrl key while clicking.
+The TLAS hierarchy tree view will expand as necessary to focus on the selected instance.
 Pressing the "F" key will focus the camera on the selected object in the scene.
+If multiple instances are selected, the view will be adjusted so all selected instances are visible.

-An orientation 'gizmo' is overlaid on the scene, in the top-right corner.
+An orientation gizmo is overlaid on the scene, in the top-right corner.
 This shows how the coordinate axes are aligned with the scene.

 A context menu can be displayed by right-clicking on the scene.